-The Mendelian disorder is one of the types of genetic disorder in humans.
-The Mendelian disorders arise from the change or alteration in a single gene.
-Their genetic inheritance is governed by the Mendelian genetics.
-They can be predicted based on the history of a family with the help of a family tree.
+The Mendelian disorder is different types of genetic disorder in humans.
+These genetic disorders are mainly caused by the changes or alterations in a single gene or due to the abnormalities in the genome.
+These conditions will be present since the child’s birth and can be predicted based on the history of a family with the help of a family tree.
 This process of analysis is called the pedigree analysis.

-Mendelian Genetic Disorders
+Types of Mendelian Genetic disorders

-- Autosomal dominant
+- Autosomal dominant.

-- Autosomal recessive
+- Autosomal recessive.

-- Sex-linked dominant
+- Sex-linked dominant.

-- Sex-linked recessive
+- Sex-linked recessive.

-Let us now discuss a few examples:
+Let us now discuss few of them.

-Sickle – cell anemia – This is an autosomal recessive disease.
-Hence, according to Mendelian genetics, It’s inheritance pattern follows inheritance from two carrying parents.
+Sickle – cell anemia – This is the type of an autosomal recessive genetic disorder.
+According to the Mendelian genetics, its inheritance pattern follows inheritance from two carrying parents.
 It is caused when the glutamic acid in the sixth position of the beta globin chain of hemoglobin molecule is replaced by valine.
 The mutant hemoglobin molecule undergoes a physical change which changes the biconcave shape into the sickle shape.
 This reduces the oxygen binding capacity of the hemoglobin molecule.

-Stay tuned with Byju’s to learn more about Mendelian Disorders in Humans.
+Stay tuned with BYJU’S to learn more about Mendelian Disorders in Humans.

 Practise This Question